Close

 2.)
 Total TV Consolidated 7 Top 30 Programs

-National (by program) ranked on Total TV Consolidated 7 audience, detailing:
+National (by program for Free-to-Air broadcasters) ranked on Total TV Consolidated 7 reach, detailing:

 Weekly

-For each survey week (Sunday to Saturday) across the calendar year two reports are made available:
+For each survey week (Sunday to Saturday) across the calendar year one report is made available:

 More extensive granular VOZ data is available to OzTAM and Regional TAM elemental data subscribers, which they can use in their respective reporting.